Gray Collegiate Academy Educational Program

 Gray Collegiate Academy (GCA) serves students in a safe, small, family-centered setting who seek the opportunity and challenge of a rigorous curriculum, high academic standards, and outstanding athletics while earning up to two years of college credit while in high school.

 Students graduate as responsible and contributing citizens; graduate with a high school diploma and transferable dual enrollment credits up to 60 transferable hours; graduate already immersed in the culture of college and therefore be ready to engage in coursework at higher levels; be provided the necessary coaching and skill development to be successful beyond high school; develop into leaders through athletic competition and service learning; attain educational, personal, and career-awareness skills in smaller (1:25 or lower) classes, benefit from a multi-ethnic community.
 GCA is where parents, business partners, administrators, students, and staff work together to create an academic, physical, emotional, social, and safe environment where everyone can learn and respect one another; acquire an education through innovative techniques to enhance lifelong learning through technology and varied instructional strategies.

-GCA has established a dual enrollment public charter high school (grades 9-12) in West Columbia SC with an academic, athletic and guidance program that helps interested students be college-eligible when they graduate with up to 60 hours transferable college credit.
+GCA has established a dual enrollment public charter middle and high school (grades 6-12) in West Columbia SC with an academic, athletic and guidance program that helps interested students be college-eligible when they graduate with up to 60 hours transferable college credit.
 The small, rigorous, and innovative dual enrollment program is attractive and provides an alternative to the curriculum in the neighboring schools.
 GCA's design reflects best practices found in increasingly robust research literature on school reform.
 GCA assists its seniors in continuing their education by seeking admission to two- and four-year institutions, and promotes interested student athletes to obtain collegiate athletics offers.